-Students who do not meet at least one of the three regular admissions criteria listed above will have an opportunity to appeal the admission decision.
+Students who do not meet the regular admissions criteria listed above will have an opportunity to appeal the admission decision.
 Admission under alternative criteria will be based on the following: life experiences, exemplary leadership, artistic ability, or a student's ability to succeed.
 Alternative criteria appeal forms may be obtained at the Office of Admissions.